Qing dynasty coinage: Coinage under the Xuantong Emperor

 Under the Xuantong Emperor both traditional copper cash coins, and modern machine-struck coins continued to be minted simultaneously, though only the Ministry of Revenue in Beijing and a few provincial mints continued to cast traditional cash coins as most mints had started to exclusively produce machined coins, and Kucha was the only mint still operating in Xinjiang casting "red cash" under the Xuantong Emperor.
-Under the Xuantong Emperor Beijing's 2 central government operated mints would close.
+Under the Xuantong Emperor, two of Beijing's central-government operated mints would close.
 In 1910 new machine-made coins were issued.

 New denominations introduced in 1910 include:

-These denominations weren't produced in large numbers as the Qing dynasty would be overthrown by the Xinhai revolution only a year later.
+These denominations were not produced in large numbers as the Qing dynasty would be overthrown by the Xinhai revolution only a year later.
 By the end of the Qing dynasty the government's attempts at modernising the monetary system had failed and machined coins circulated alongside traditional coinages, this situation would continue under the Republic of China.